Sludge-Cat-Games/adventum-rules/Core Ruleset/Character Creation.md

 ### 1 Free Talent

-Talents halve the cost of skills that share the Talent's ATTRIBUTE.
+Talents halve the cost of skills that share the specified tag.
 Normally, Talents cost 25 XP.
-But when making a new character, you get 1 for free! skills might have more than 1 ATTRIBUTE, but you can't increase a discount with multiple TALENTS.
+But when making a new character, you get 1 for free!
+S might have more than 1 tag, but you can't increase a discount with multiple TALENTS.
 Every skill is either 50% or 0% off.
 No exceptions!

 ### skills & XP